kotcrab/vis-ui/README.md

 | 1.4.1              | 1.9.8               |
 | 1.4.2              | 1.9.9              |
 | 1.4.3-SNAPSHOT     | 1.9.9              |

-\* not recommended, VisUI is likely to be build with older snapshot version.
-Please report compatibility issues if you have problems with this combination

 Using not matching versions may cause runtime exceptions.
 ##### [CHANGES](https://github.com/kotcrab/vis-ui/blob/master/ui/CHANGES.md) file (read before updating)